About Safer Journeys

 The Safe System approach recognises that people make mistakes and are vulnerable in a crash.
 It reduces the price paid for a mistake so crashes don't result in death or serious injuries.

-Following the release of the Safer Journeys strategy, the NRSC released the Safer Journeys Action Plan 2011 - 2012 which set out the actions to be taken over this time to address the areas of concern.
-In March 2013 the NRSC released the second Safer Journeys Action Plan 2013-2015.
+Following the release of the Safer Journeys strategy, the NRSC released the Safer Journeys Action Plan 2011 - 2012.
+In March 2013 the second Safer Journeys Action Plan 2013-2015 was released and in May 2016 the third and final Safer Journeys Action Plan 2016-2020 was released.

 What's the issue?